 False doctrine started appearing not long after the early church began on the day of Pentecost.
 These doctrines subtly included the appearance of Christianity but denied His essence.
 That is; they taught that Jesus never rose in bodily form.

 Dr. Scott Calef says: “The most basic form of dualism is substance dualism, which requires that mind and body be composed of two ontologically distinct substances”.
 See his posted article on Dualism

-The following are some of the doctrines of the Gnostics as opposed by John’s gospel and teaching.
+The following are some of the doctrines of the Gnostics as opposed by 1Johng.
 The specific doctrines John was refuting were:

 - Jesus was not the incarnate Son of God, i.e. He did not appear in the flesh.